 Vox Sound Limited

 In late 1971, reports indicate that Vox was doing well.
-Export orders had been won, and the attendance at shows still being pressed forward.
+Export orders had been won, and the company still presented its equipment at shows.

 Beat Instrumental, no. 103, November 1971.
 Notes on the new "Vox Sound Limited" office in 9 Gees Court, London, and the personnel there. £100,000 of export orders was no small feat.
 The last line is intriguing: "On their stand at the Canadian show, Vox will be exhibiting their latest range of educational and PA equipment."